lewagon/ruby-101/README.md

 puts full_name("boris", "paillard")
 ```

-- In the example above, `first_name` and `last_name` were parameters and `"boris"` and `"paillard"` were the arguments
-- We `puts` what what returned from the method
+- In the example above, `first_name` and `last_name` were parameters and `"boris"` and `"paillard"` were the arguments, and we `puts` what returned from the method call
-- Can call the method with variables too
+- We can call the method with variables too

 ```ruby
 my_first_name = "alex"